u17079544/Merlot-Facial-Recognition/README.md

-# ATM-Facial-Recognition-System
+# Merlot Facial Recognition
-A facial recognition system for authentication.
+A facial recognition system used in the authentication process.

 ## Usage
 Send a JSON object of the form to port 3000: